karthiks/jasmine_requirejs_lab/README.md

         // add new specs here
     },

+    // An array of dependencies to load as soon as RequireJS loader has processed the configuration.
+    deps: ['specRunner'],

     //You'd shim the 3rd party libs that are not AMD compatible
     shim: {
         'jasmine': {